AdobeDocs/commerce-merchant-services.en/help/payment-services/order-payment-status.md

 See payment statuses, invoiced and shipped statuses, refund statuses, dispute statuses, and more, all within this report in the Admin.

-You can [download Order payment status transactions](#download-order-payment-statuses) in a .csv file format for use in existing accounting or order management software.
+You can [download Order payment statuses](#download-order-payment-statuses) in a .csv file format for use in existing accounting or order management software.

 >[!NOTE]
 >